DimaProkop/study-grodno/README.md

-# Graduate work for university
+# Graduate work for educationInstitution
 Description: The public system of admission for foreign students